WCF SECTION SPECIAL BULLETIN #22-08 – 2000 EDT – 9/23/22

 Due to the potential threat to the ARRL West Central Florida Section and the State of Florida, Mike Douglas W4MDD, Section Manager of the ARRL West Central Florida Section, in consultation with Christine Duez K4KJN, Section Emergency Coordinator, announced that ARRL West Central Florida Section ARES will go to a Level 3 Activation.
 A Level 3 Activation is a Standby status, when there is a possibility of one or more ARES groups in any of the ten counties of the ARRL West Central Florida Section being activated to provide services to their served agencies.

 Note: The Section ARES Alert Level simply reflects the activation status of local ARES groups in the ARRL West Central Florida Section.
 Each ARES groups activates at the request of their served agencies and or in accordance with their local ARES plan.

 Several ARES groups are already on standby status in case they are requested to activate by their local Emergency Management agencies.
 All ARES, ACS, and CERT personnel are encouraged to continue to check each advisory issued by the National Hurricane Center in Miami and the Tropical Weather Outlook issued four times daily by the National Hurricane Center.
 All ARES, ACS, and CERT personnel should bring to completion any personal preparedness activities as soon as possible and stay in communication with their respective leadership, in case of activation.

 LATEST NATIONAL HURRICANE CENTER INFORMATION:

-The next WCF SECTION SPECIAL BULLETIN will be issued around 1800 EST tomorrow evening, following the 1700 EDT advisory on Hurricane Elsa, unless conditions warrant a sooner release.
+The next WCF SECTION SPECIAL BULLETIN for Tropical Depression Nine will be issued tomorrow following the 1700 EDT advisory, unless conditions warrant a sooner bulletin.